 If you have creditable coverage, you don't have to sign up for any of the Medicare Prescription Drug Plans.

-If you make too much money, you'll have to pay more:
+If you make too much money, you must pay more:

 Keep in mind that if your income (as reported on your tax return from two years ago) falls above a certain threshold, you may pay an extra cost.
 Known as the Medicare Prescription Drug Plans Income-Related Monthly Adjustment Amount (IRMAA), this cost is separate from the monthly premium you may pay for your Part D coverage and may change from year to year.
 Unlike your Part D monthly premium, you'll pay the Part D-IRMAA directly to Medicare, not any of the Medicare Prescription Drug Plans you may have enrolled in.